 Kesha moved to Vermont to attend the University of Vermont, where she graduated magna cum laude with degrees in Natural Resource Planning and Political Science.
 She also completed a public law program at American University in Washington, DC.
 During her tenure at UVM, she was the first person of color and seventh woman to fulfill a term as the Student Government Association President.

 Kesha was elected State Representative on November 4, 2008 and was sworn in on January 7, 2009.
 She served for three years as the Clerk of the General, Housing, and Military Affairs Committee and was appointed this year to the Ways & Means Committee, which has jurisdiction over revenue generation for the state.
 She also serves on the Joint Legislative Technology Committee.
 She is a passionate leader for green job creation, affordability of early childhood and higher education, reducing environmental toxins, tribal rights and recognition, accessible health care, and affordable housing.

 Outside of the legislature, Kesha spent the last three years as the Legal Director for Women Helping Battered Women, assisting victims of domestic violence in the courtroom and throughout family and criminal legal proceedings.
 She now serves as the Public Engagement Specialist for the City of Burlington’s Community and Economic Development Office, building relationships and empowering people to participate in city government.
-She also sits on the boards of the Center for Whole Communities and the University of Vermont.
+She also sits on the boards of the Center for Whole Communities, Emerge Vermont, and the University of Vermont.